estruyf/vscode-demo-time/README.md

 ```

 > The `contentPath` property its value is relative to the `.demo` folder.
 So, in the example above, the snippet file is located in the `.demo/snippets` folder.

+> In the `args` property, you can define the arguments/variables which you want to use in the snippet file.
+In the snippet file, you can reference these arguments with curly braces `{argument name}`.

 In the `insert_and_highlight.json` file, you can define the steps you want to execute.